Ron Justice

-Ron Justice is a Republican state senator from the U.S. state of Oklahoma.
-Justice serves District 23 of the Oklahoma State Senate.
+Ron Justice is a Republican state senator from the U.S. state of Oklahoma, elected from District 23 of the Oklahoma State Senate.
 Justice is also a retired Oklahoma State University (OSU) County Extension Agent.
-He currently resides in Chickasha, Oklahoma.
+He lives in Chickasha, Oklahoma.
 Justice has bachelor's and master's degrees from OSU.

 Political career

 Ron Justice is a conservative anti-abortion Republican with a focus on rural issues.
 In 2009, he voted for a ban on embryonic stem cell research, voter identification reform legislation and tort reform legislation.
 He has served as a state Senator from 2004.